onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     1. using the Spanish SDK by opening the link with additional GET parameter `?language=es`
     2. Given user is on upload document page on desktop browser

-1. Click on `Continue on phone` button to start cross-device flow
+1. Click on `Continuar en el teléfono` button to start cross-device flow
-    - user should see `Continúe la verificación en su dispositivo móvil` screen
+    - user should see `Continúe en su teléfono móvil` screen
-    - user should be able to continue to next screen and provide mobile number from any country
+    - user should be able to continue to next screen and have the options for SMS and copy link
+2. Click on `Obtener link via mensage de texto` option button
-    - user should see the option to send SMS
+    - user should be able to provide mobile number from any country
-    - user should see option to copy link
+    - user should now see the options to switch to QR code or copy link at the bottom
-2. Type valid mobile number connected to mobile test device and send
+3. Type valid mobile number connected to mobile test device and send
     - user should see `Controle su dispositivo móvil` screen
     - user should see option to resend link
     - user should receive SMS on a mobile device
     - the body of the SMS should be in Spanish
-3. Open link on mobile device (for each mobile browser)
+4. Open link on mobile device (for each mobile browser)
     - user should see that the SDK is in Spanish

-### 6. Cross-device errors
+### 7. Cross-device errors
 (on private mode of yet another browser)

 Given user is on first page of cross-device flow